tormod17/receipts-generator/readme.md

 - Date only formatted in presentation components and all dates saved as milliseconds.
 - Test cases for all endpoints and server side code.
 - Remove create-react-scripts configure webpack correctly.
+- Node object returned from database shouldn't be making better use of schemas rather than hardcoding the desired values.